wenbinli/lstm/README.md

 0. There are still some issues with the PTB test code, namely the perplexity of training set decreases while increasing for validation set, also the training speed is slower than torch code with almost the same setting.
-For productivity purpose, there are already quite a few theano-based implementations for LSTM model, including
+For productivity purpose, there are already some theano-based implementations for LSTM model, including

- * Theano lstm tutorial code for sentiment analysis (sequence-to-label)
  * Small Theano LSTM module https://github.com/JonathanRaiman/theano_lstm
  * Keras https://github.com/fchollet/keras